tuckerweibell/recipe/src/components/EzTable/EzTable.md

 Use when multiple rows of a table can be selected together in order to perform an action in bulk.

 When enabled, table selection provides the user with options to select or deselect either individual rows from a data set, or all the currently visible rows in the table.
-When using pagination, table selection enables all rows to be selected from the current page.
+When using pagination, table selection enables all rows to be selected from the current page, or from the data set as a whole.
+To see selection and pagination features used together, see the [bulk row selection across pages](/components/ez-table/#bulk-row-selection-across-pages) example.

 The following properties are required when using selection: